ExaWorks/job-api-spec/specification.md

 boolean isGreaterThan(JobState other)
 ```

-Defines a partial ordering on the states.
+Defines a strict partial ordering on the states.

 It is not possible to compare two final states—otherwise all state pairs are
 comparable.
 Comparisons are transitive.
 The order is: